 Babcock: Well, you mentioned Hayes’ upside already and that’s exactly what I’m thinking here with this pick; I select Jaxson Hayes.
-Although he’s probably a couple years away from being able to contribute significantly, his length, athleticism and innate ability to block shots has me excited about his future.
+Although he’s probably a couple of years away from being able to contribute significantly, his length, athleticism and innate ability to block shots have me excited about his future.
 I envision him being a terrific rim protector and rim runner at the very least.
 A nice long term piece for the Hornets with the twelfth pick.

 McKay: I’m with you on this one.
 With a proper player development plan in place, Hayes would ideally be turning a corner by the time Charlotte is ready to compete in the East.

 McKay: This pick has KPJ written all over it.
 With the thirteenth pick, I’m selecting Kevin Porter.
 He just seems like a fit with this Heat group.
 If things click, he’d be ideal next to Josh Richardson and Justise Winslow.
 If his mentality is in the right place, this guy has superstar talent.
 We’ve seen the importance of having multiple shot-creators on the floor time and time again in these 2019 playoffs and Porter is the epitome of a creator.
 Not many guys in the league have his level of wiggle.
 He creates space with the best of them.
 His functional athleticism is off the charts, as well.
 Every once in a while, a team picking in the teens winds up with a star (Giannis at #15 in 2013, Booker at #13 in 2015, Mitchell at #13 in 2017) and Porter has the sheer talent to be next on the list.